Trump stiffed his alleged co-conspirators, whose false claims brought in $250 million

 On Monday, all four lawyers entered a new phase in their legal relationship with Trump, when they were charged alongside him in the Georgia RICO case.

-Giuliani, Chesebro, Powell and Eastman were among the over a dozen other co-defendants in the indictment brought against Trump in Georgia for trying to illegally overturn the 2020 election results in the state and elsewhere.
+Giuliani, Chesebro, Powell and Eastman were among the more than a dozen other co-defendants in the indictment brought against Trump in Georgia on charges of trying to illegally overturn the 2020 election results in the state and elsewhere.

 Giuliani wanted $20,000 a day